Kenya - Data Protection Overview

 - to ensure sufficient protective measures and provide sufficient proof to the Commissioner of the appropriate safeguards with regard to the transfer of personal data outside Kenya.

-All licensed providers under the Kenya Information and Communications Act have obligations, stated in the Kenya Information and Communications Regulations, the SIM-Card Registration Regulations, and the licensing terms and conditions to:
+All licensed providers under the Kenya Information and Communications Act have obligations, stated in the Kenya Information and Communications Regulations, Consumer Protection Regulations, the SIM-Card Registration Regulations, and the licensing terms and conditions to:

 - obtain and retain information required for the registration of subscribers and SIM cards;